 Late Onset Tay-Sachs -Symptoms typically appear in adolescence or early adulthood, but can appear later.

 Anyone can be a carrier of Tay-Sachs.
 When both parents are carriers, each child has a 25% of having the disease.
 The carrier rate for the general population is 1/250.
 Some evidence suggests people of Irish / British Isle descent have an increased risk over the general population between 1/50 to 1/150.
 French Canadians, Louisiana Cajuns and Ashkenazi Jews are all considered high risk with a carrier rate of 1/27.

-genetic counseling to discuss your options before starting your family.
+Talk to your doctor about Genetic Counseling to discuss your options before starting your family.

-Causes - the missing Hex-A enzyme
+Causes - the missing HexA enzyme

-Research - exciting ongoing research
+Research - ongoing research

 History of Tay-Sachs Disease - named for Warren Tay and Bernard Sachs